 And not doing what I mainly use the tool for and looking at how Facebook looked in 2006 and laughing:

 You can really get into a deep analysis here.

-For example, if you’re Skyscrapering for a broken or dead link, you can find what the content looked like and find exactly what you need to write and save hours on content creation.
+For example, if you’re Skyscrapering for a broken/dead link, you can find what the content looked like and find exactly what you need to write saving hours on content creation.

 This tool will always be free and always be useful.